-Mr Patrick Kennedy Gastroenterlogist and Hepatologist Consultant and Leading Expert in Liver disease at The GI Unit, discusses the importance of a Fibroscan and how this quick 10 minute non-invasive test can highlight and detect potential early liver related problems before they get worse.
+Mr Patrick Kennedy Gastroenterlogist and Hepatologist Consultant and Leading Expert in Liver disease at The GI Clinic, discusses the importance of a FibroScan and how this quick 10 minute non-invasive test can highlight and detect potential early liver related problems before they get worse.

-A Fibroscan is recommended for any patient with abnormal liver function tests or where there is a suspicion of liver disease.
+A FibroScan is recommended for any patient with abnormal liver function tests or where there is a suspicion of liver disease.
 A good clinical history is often enough to identify risk factors for liver disease.
-For example, in patients who drink to excess and have normal liver function tests, there may be liver damage which is not reflected in the standard blood tests.
-It is well recognised that these blood tests can be normal in chronic liver disease or cirrhosis.
+For example, in patients who drink to excess and have normal liver function tests, there may be liver damage which is not reflected in standard blood tests.
+It is well recognised that these blood tests can show normal results despite chronic liver disease or cirrhosis.

 What does the scan look for?

-A Fibroscan quantifies liver fibrosis or “scarring”.
+A FibroScan quantifies liver fibrosis or “scarring”.
 It is a non-invasive test which can be performed in less than ten minutes.
-Historically speaking, the majority of patients underwent liver biopsy to assess liver scarring.
+Previously, the majority of patients would need to have a liver biopsy to assess liver scarring.
 The presence of scarring of the liver is a worrying finding as it puts the patient at risk of progressive liver disease, cirrhosis and liver failure – with the presence of significant liver scarring (or cirrhosis) being a risk factor for liver cancer.
-The Fibroscan allows us to quantify the amount of scarring and make appropriate management decisions.
+The FibroScan allows us to quantify the amount of scarring and make appropriate management decisions.
 In some patients, this could be simple lifestyle advice to ensure mild fibrosis does not progress to moderate or severe scarring.